mananabbasi/Portfolio/README.md

 **Recommendations for Obesity  DataSet:**
 - Tailor healthcare products and interventions based on distinct obesity patterns to improve treatment outcomes.
-- Use clustering insights to target high-risk groups with customized health campaigns and form partnerships with healthcare providers.
 ---

 #### 🔹 **C. Sentiment Analysis and Text Classification on US McDonald's Reviews Dataset**